If you’re buying a house, whether it’s for the first time or the third time, this checklist will come in handy.

 First, talk to your bank or mortgage broker regarding your finances and determine how much you can borrow and have to spend on a property.

 2. Prepare a list of needs and wants

 Bearing in mind your budget:

-Find an agent with whom you feel comfortable and with whom you can communicate easily.
-It's a good idea to work with the same agent in each company, that way they know your requirements and can call you when new properties come onto the market.
-Find a Tremains agent here.
+Find a sales consultant with whom you feel comfortable and with whom you can communicate easily.
+It’s a good idea to work with the same consultant in each company, that way they know your requirements and can call you when new properties come onto the market.
+Find a Tremains sales consultant here.

 4. Find a solicitor

 Ask friends or colleagues to recommend a solicitor.
 Some solicitors have a set fee for conveyancing and some charge by the hour.